GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   <div class="usa-alert__body">
     <h4 class="usa-alert__heading">Pursue Greater use of Passwordless Multi-factor Authentication</h4>
     <p class="usa-alert__text">
-      When a PIV credential is impractical, the Federal Zero Trust Strategy permits agencies to use phishing-resistant authenticators like FIDO2 and Web Authentication (WebAuthN).
-The strategy encourages agencies to pursue greater use of passwordless and phishing-resistant multi-factor authentication.
+      When a PIV credential is impractical, the Federal Zero Trust Strategy (OMB Memo 22-09) permits agencies to use alternative authenticators that support the FIDO2 and Web Authentication (WebAuthn) specifications.
+The Strategy also encourages agencies to pursue greater use of passwordless and phishing-resistant multi-factor authentication.
     </p>
   </div>
 </div>

-While moving to a zero trust architecture can be a multi-year journey, most agencies using modern platforms or FedRAMP access management tools have reduced their password usage through a FIDO2 pilot in only a couple of weeks to months.
-This playbook is a tool designed to assist agency ICAM program managers and enterprise and application architects in reducing or altogether removing passwords at their agency or within applications.
+While moving to a zero trust architecture can be a multi-year journey, many agencies use modern platforms or FedRAMP access management tools have reduced their password usage through a FIDO2 pilot in only a couple of weeks to months.
+This playbook is a tool designed to assist agency ICAM program managers and enterprise and application architects in reducing or altogether removing passwords at their agency or within applications, as well as replacing legacy MFA products such as those based on one-time password (OTP) or push-notification technologies that are vulnerable to phishing attacks.
 While using this playbook is optional, implementing phishing-resistant authenticators for your workforce is required.
 Agencies are encouraged to tailor this playbook to fit their unique organizational structure, mission needs, and requirements.
 Other IT program participants, including program managers and application teams, may find value incorporating this playbook in their planning.

 ## Key Terms